 Marquette is a tiny village located in the state of Wisconsin.
 With a population of 172 people and just one neighborhood, Marquette is the 507th largest community in Wisconsin.

-Because occupations involving physical labor dominate the local economy, Marquette is generally considered to be a blue-collar town.
-35.56% of the Marquette workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Marquette is a blue-collar town, with 35.56% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Marquette is a village of service providers, managers, and construction workers and builders.
 There are especially a lot of people living in Marquette who work in management occupations (14.44%), food service (11.11%), and healthcare (11.11%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.47% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 16.47% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Overall, Marquette’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.